 Have a timer to remind you to take frequent breaks from sitting.
-Consider doing whatever you are doing while standing, take strolls around your compound, or walk your dog.
+Consider doing whatever you are doing while standing, stroll around your compound, or walk your dog.
 The idea is to avoid anything that induces a sedentary lifestyle.

 4. Protect Your Skin to age gracefully

 Since almost all seniors are at risk, it is essential to observe critical guidelines to protect yourself from the sun’s rays.
 If you have outdoor exercise, use sunscreen with SPF protection.
-In addition, consider using hats, long clothing, and other protective accessories as you go about your fitness activities.
+In addition, consider using hats, long clothing, and other protective accessories as you do your fitness activities.

 5. Proceed Slowly